JR-Mitchell/npm-notes/notes/webpack.md

 ## Basic webpacking

+Consider you have some JavaScript files that you wish to bundle.
 By default, webpack will start at the entry point `src/index.js` and output to `dist/main.js`.
+Thus, you should ensure that there exists a `src` folder, inside which is an `index.js` which imports any other modules or scripts your JavaScript relies on.

-This can be done manually by calling `npx webpack`, but it is more consistent to set up an npm script:
+Then, the files may be packed by calling `npx webpack`, but it is more consistent to set up an npm script:
 ```
-    "build:pack": "webpack"
+    "build": "webpack"
 ```
-and then call `npm run build:pack`.
+and then call `npm run build`.

 If a `dist` file did not exist, one will be created.

 ## Packing HTML

 So far, this will pack your index.js file, and any other files or packages it imports.
-But what about our HTML?
+But what if we are building a site?
+What do we do about our HTML?

 You can install the HTML webpack plugin:
 ```
 npm install html-webpack-plugin --save-dev